AP FACT CHECK: Trump clings to bevy of bogus election claims

 TRUMP: “You take a look at just about every state we’re talking about, every swing state we’re talking about.
 They did these massive dumps of votes and all of a sudden I went from winning by a lot to losing by a little.”

-TRUMP, on election night: “At 10’clock, everyone thought it was over.
+TRUMP, on election night: “At 10 o’clock, everyone thought it was over.
 Then the phony mail-ins started coming.”

 THE FACTS: That’s inaccurate.
 Trump is actually describing a legitimate vote counting process, not a sudden surge of malfeasance that no one has seen before.